soutkike/soutkike/README.md

 - I'm currently working in Web and Blockchain Development 💻.
 - I'm looking for an internship 🔍.
-- I almost finished my college 📕.
+- I almost finished college 📕.
 - I like Javascript and Java 👍🏻.
 - I'm learning TypeScript 🤓.
 - I'm a Ben Awad fan 😩